 Please don’t book a 12-bed dormitory if you’re uncomfortable sharing a room with more than 3 strangers.
 Also make sure you book a female dorm and not mixed if that’s what you want.
 It can be difficult for staff to move guests around if they book to the wrong specifications!

 Not sure if you want to stay in a mixed dorm or female-only?
-Read: Are Mixed Dorms Appropriate For Solo Female Travellers?
+Read this hostel guide: Are Mixed Dorms Appropriate For Solo Female Travellers?

 Book direct to support hostels and save money